-The financial product implements a financial strategy focused on investing in international equities, and more specifically in companies operating in the robotics sector.
+The financial product implements a financial strategy combining the use of financial instruments (equity, bonds, negotiable debt securities) and financial futures.
 It also systematically integrates an extra-financial approach, although this is not a determining factor in investment decisions.

 The responsible investment strategy is based on ESG characteristics highlighting the environmental and/or social characteristics promoted by this financial product, such as: